 Machaut in the Machine Age

-Machaut in the Machine Age is a series of pieces that take the music of everyone's favorite 14th century composer as a jumping-off point.
-There are currently seven pieces in the series, with more to come.
+Machaut in the Machine Age is a series of pieces that take the music of everyone’s favorite 14th century composer as a jumping-off point.
+There are currently nine pieces in the series, with more to come.

 Descent is a musical-in-progress.
 Initially inspired by the fake lesbian poems of Pierre Louÿs, it has evolved into a tale of a downed female aviator and an airborne showgirl.